Your personal social media

-As we know, there is a downside.
+It can also be a source of inspiration, sharing ideas, and best practices.
+Social media also comes with risks, especially when it comes to professional boundaries.
 Not only do you share your thoughts, photos, and special events with your friends, but you also share them with the whole world (potentially).

 What do employers look for?

-All schools are expected to demonstrate due diligence regarding child protection.
 Reviewing social media is one component of the review.
 Schools need to know if a candidate’s values and character align with theirs.
-Recruiters study the type of posts you make on social media, and the language you use.
+Recruiters study the type of posts you make on social media and the language you use.
 They want to get to know the values you display and the maturity and judgment you show publically.

 Steps you can take to present yourself professionally

-- Google yourself.
+- Google yourself to see what comes up.
 You may be surprised at what you find!

 - Get a friend of a friend to look you up online and see what they find.
 Sometimes different computers and search engines show different results.